February 11, 2016

 Private cord blood banks, also known as family cord blood banks, are companies that collect, process and store your cord blood specifically for your family, so you can access it if needed.
-View a list of private cord blood banks in the U.S. Lifebank is the only cord blood bank that offers placental blood banking to expectant parents.
+View a list of cord blood banks in the U.S. Lifebank is the only cord blood bank that offers placental blood banking to expectant parents.
 Both of these banking opportunities increase the total number of stem cells and tissues that you can save for potential future medical use.

 - Financial aid may be available for families that choose private cord blood banking.